Inpanet/Translator/README.md

 # Translator
-hi,this is my first project, Iwant to make a sign language translator into English.
+hi,this is my first project, I want to make a sign language translator into English.